Updated on 2025-08-22 GMT+08:00

 In the scenario where batch sending is enabled, if the decoding format is 'j' or 't', before each original decoding statement, a uint32 number is added indicating the length of the decoding result (excluding the current uint32 number), and a uint64 number is added indicating the LSN corresponding to the current decoding result.

-In the scenario where the CSN sequence is used to output decoding results, batch sending is limited to a single transaction (that is, if a transaction has multiple small statements, batch sending is used).
-The batch sending function is not used to send multiple transactions in the same batch.
+In the CSN-based decoding scenario (that is, output-order is set to 1), batch sending is limited to a single transaction (that is, if a transaction has multiple small statements, the statements can be batch sent).
+That is, multiple transactions are not sent in the same batch, and BEGIN and COMMIT statements are not batch sent.

-Specifies the length of the queue for interaction between parallel logic decoding threads.
+Specifies the length of the queue for interaction between parallel logical decoding threads.

 Value range: an integer ranging from 2 to 1024.
 The value must be an integer power of 2.
 The default value is 128.